 What Causes Glass to be Hydrophobic or Hydrophilic?

-Some glass manufacturers, most notably Pilkington, Cardinal, PPG, SGG & Nippon have used coatings mostly comprised of Titanium Dioxide on their self-cleaning glass lines to instill hydrophilic properties to the surface.
+Some glass manufacturers, most notably Pilkington, Cardinal, PPG, SGG & Nippon, have used coatings mostly comprised of Titanium Dioxide on their self-cleaning glass lines to instill hydrophilic properties to the surface.
 The Titanium Dioxide coating uses UV rays to break down contaminants on the glass and then rain (or pure water) to rinse off soiling agents.
-These families of self-cleaning glass lines were supposed to take the industry by storm when Pilkington introduced them in 2001, but as yet have not really caught on – which is good news for us window cleaners.
+These families of self-cleaning glass lines were supposed to take the industry by storm when Pilkington introduced them in 2001, but as yet have not caught on – which is good news for us window cleaners.

-We have a video up on YouTube of a well taken care of First Klass Window Cleaning customer that has some great examples of both types of glass – right next to each other:
+We have a video on YouTube of a well taken care of First Klass Window Cleaning customer that has some great examples of both types of glass – right next to each other: